Co-op Guidelines & Policies

 -

 We strive for no gossip, language, or conversation that is not edifying to God.
-Do not speak ill of or put down other members or children.
-Please speak and act in ways that are edifying to God and that promote unity and encouragement among REACH members.
+Do not speak ill of or put down other adults or children.
+Please speak and act in ways that are edifying to God and that promote unity and encouragement among all REACH participants.
 “Sowing discord” {Proverbs 16:16-19}, foul, crude, and/or vulgar language will not be tolerated.
 If you have a complaint or conflict, please address it directly.

 -